Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 To identify whether the differences in these metrics across fault types are statistically significant, we first assess the distribution of our data to determine the appropriate statistical test.
 Using the \textit{Shapiro–Wilk} test~\cite{shapiro1965analysis}, we find that the data do not meet the normality assumption.
 Accordingly, we rely on non-parametric statistical methods.
 To compare the characteristics of the four main MCP-related fault types plus \textit{General Programming} category, we apply the \textit{Kruskal–Wallis} test~\cite{kruskal_use_1952,mckight_kruskal-wallis_2010}, which evaluates differences among three or more independent groups.
-Given that relying solely on \textit{p-values} can be misleading~\cite{kampenes2007systematic}, we also compute the \textit{Eta-squared ($\eta^2$)} effect size\cite{richardson2011eta} for the \textit{Kruskal–Wallis} test.
-In general, effect size allows us to assess the magnitude and practical significance of the observed differences. \textit{Eta-squared} that represents the proportion of variance explained by the grouping factor is the recommended omnibus effect size for rank-based tests and provides an interpretable estimate on a bounded $[0,1]$ scale~\cite{tomczak_need_2014}. \textit{Eta-squared} values of approximately 0.01, 0.06, and 0.14 are commonly interpreted as small, medium, and large effect sizes, respectively~\cite{cohen_statistical_2013}.
-Table~\ref{tbl:Kruskal–Wallis} reports the \textit{p}-values and corresponding effect sizes obtained from comparing the different metrics across categories of MCP-related faults.
+Given that relying solely on \textit{p-values} can be misleading~\cite{kampenes2007systematic}, we also compute the \textit{Eta-squared ($\eta^2$)} effect size~\cite{richardson2011eta} for the \textit{Kruskal–Wallis} test.
+In general, effect size allows us to assess the magnitude and practical significance of the observed differences. \textit{Eta-squared} represents the proportion of variance explained by the grouping factor and is a recommended overall effect-size measure for rank-based tests because it provides an interpretable estimate on a bounded $[0,1]$ scale~\cite{tomczak_need_2014}. \textit{Eta-squared} values of approximately 0.01, 0.06, and 0.14 are commonly interpreted as small, medium, and large effect sizes, respectively~\cite{cohen_statistical_2013}.
+When the \textit{Kruskal–Wallis} test identifies statistically significant differences, we perform post-hoc pairwise comparisons using \textit{Dunn’s} test~\cite{dunn_multiple_1964} with \textit{Bonferroni} correction~\cite{bonferroni_when_2014}.
+Given the importance of reporting effect sizes, we compute the \textit{Vargha–Delaney A$_{12}$} effect size~\cite{vargha2000critique} for all \textit{Dunn's} post-hoc comparisons to quantify the magnitude of the observed differences. \textit{Vargha–Delaney A$_{12}$} represents the probability that a randomly selected observation from one group exceeds a randomly selected observation from another group, making it a natural complement to \textit{Dunn’s} rank-based post-hoc test.
+An \textit{A$_{12}$} value of 0.5 indicates no effect, while values in the ranges $0.56$–$0.64$ (or $0.36$–$0.44$) indicate small effects, $0.64$–$0.71$ (or $0.29$–$0.36$) indicate medium effects, and values above $0.71$ (or below $0.29$) reflect large effects~\cite{vargha2000critique}.
+All statistical analyses are conducted using Python's \textit{SciPy}~\cite{virtanen2020scipy} and \textit{Scikit-posthocs}~\cite{terpilowski_scikit-posthocs_2019} libraries.